Karthi-Govindharaju/Web_server/README.md

 # Developing a Simple Webserver

-## AIM:
+# AIM:

-To develop a simple webserver to serve html pages.
+To develop a simple webserver to serve html programming pages.

 ## DESIGN STEPS: